JamesWoolfenden/terraform-bridgecrew-examples/README.md

 ## example_provider/

-How to set-up the provider and auth.
+How to set-up the provider and authentication.

-Add your bridgecrew api key as an Env var:
+Add your bridgecrew API key as an Environmental variable:

 ```bash
 export BRIDGECREW_API="xxxx"